What should i do if i want to try forex trading?

 Get One or More Free Demo Accounts

 Most brokers offer free demo accounts, allowing you to trade with virtual money (play-money).
-This is an invaluable tool for beginners because it lets you practice trading without any risk.
-Don’t rush this step; the skills you develop here are critical to future success.
+This is an invaluable tool for beginners because it lets you practice trading without any financial risk.
+A demo account simulates real market conditions, including live pricing and chart movements, which makes it possible to test ideas in a realistic environment.

 In a demo account, you’ll be able to: